ec1oud/nettebook/zettelkasten/example/two-pane-markdown-editor.md

 .
 (In fact `QTextMarkdownWriter` still has enough bugs that I have to do some kinds of editing operations in non-Qt applications.)

-I'll try to have a flip-over view of markdown syntax in this zettelkasten.
+There's a flip-over view of raw markdown syntax in this zettelkasten, with independent documents loading the same files.